Rob Holland (pilot): MX2

 In 2007, Holland acquired an MX2 (serial number 002), which he flew in aerobatic competitions and airshows until 2011.
 He earned a Gold medal finish in the 2008 World Advanced Aerobatic Championships and his first U.S. National Aerobatic Freestyle title in the same year.
 Holland also qualified for the 2011 U.S. Unlimited Aerobatic Team while flying the MX2 in the 2010 U.S. National Aerobatic Championships.

 MXS-RH

-Lately, Holland's aerobatic aircraft of choice was the all-carbon-fiber MXS-RH, which he began flying in 2011.
+Later in his career, Holland's aerobatic aircraft of choice was the all-carbon-fiber MXS-RH, which he began flying in 2011.
 The MXS-RH is a one-of-a-kind, American designed, single-seat competition and airshow-ready aerobatic airplane, designed and built by MX Aircraft with modifications suggested by Holland himself.
-The aircraft is powered by a Lycoming AEIO-540 engine generating 380 horsepower and weighing a minimal 1200 pounds, with the capability of pulling 16 positive and negative Gs and rolling at almost 500 degrees per second.
+The aircraft was powered by a Lycoming AEIO-540 engine generating 380 horsepower and weighing a minimal 1200 pounds, with the capability of pulling 16 positive and negative Gs and rolling at almost 500 degrees per second.
 Holland won numerous World Aerobatic Freestyle Championships and eleven of his twelve U.S. Nationals Aerobatic Champion titles in the MXS, as well as eleven of his thirteen U.S. Nationals Aerobatic Freestyle Champion titles.